Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/standard.md

 #### 3.1.1.
 Common Name (CN)

-The subject Common Name MUST be the subject real world name or a uniquely identifiable username.
+The subject Common Name MUST be the uniquely identifiable username used by the subject.
 Under certain circumstances, the Common Name MAY be set to `Automation` if the Organization field is set.

 #### 3.1.2.
 Organization (O)

 The subject Organization CAN be the subject organisation under which that certificate is applicable.
-It MAY be set to `Developer` if not applicable.
+It MAY not be set.

 #### 3.1.3.
 Distinguished Name (DN)

-The subject Distinguished Name MUST be constructed according to [RFC 5280](https://www.rfc-editor.org/rfc/rfc5280), using the `CN` and `O` fields.
+The subject Distinguished Name MUST be constructed according to [RFC 1779](https://www.rfc-editor.org/rfc/rfc1779), using the `CN` and `O` fields, if applicable.

 #### 3.1.4.
 Other fields